Understanding Your Cycle

 When are you fertile?

 With training, you can learn to accurately read and chart the signs of your body.
-Your knowledge will give you as much control over whether you get pregnant or not as most contraceptive methods.
-The rate of success in avoiding pregnancy is 99.5 percent, higher than real women get using the Pill.
+Your knowledge will give you as much control over whether or not you get pregnant as most contraceptive methods.
+The rate of success in avoiding pregnancy for those using fertility awareness methods is up to 99.5 percent—comparable or surpassing the rates of success in using the Pill.

 Nuvaring® is a registered trademark of Merck & Co., Inc. Mirena® is registered trademark of Bayer, Depo-Provera® is a registered trademark of Pfizer, Inc.